What Do the "A" and the "C" Stand for on Hockey Jerseys?

 The A's and the C's of Hockey

 Hockey does things a little bit differently from other sports, in case you hadn't noticed.
 And the way hockey designates its captains is also slightly different.
 In the National Hockey League, each team can have only one captain.
-That player wears a C on his uniform, usually on the upper left side of the jersey.
+That player wears a C on their uniform, usually on the upper left side of the jersey.
 A team can also designate up to two alternate captains.
 Or, if no captain is identified, a team can have three alternate captains.
 But don't confuse the A for 'assistant' captain—the title is specifically known as the 'alternate' captain.
 Alternate captains wear the A on the upper left part of their jersey, or if space does not allow for it there, on the upper right.

 What is the Role of a Captain in Hockey?

 The main role of a captain is to speak to the referees when they call penalties, or for interpretations of rules.
-Then he carries those messages to the bench for the coaches to hear—the captain of the team is the only player allowed to do this.
+Then they carry those messages to the bench for the coaches to hear—the captain of the team is the only player allowed to do this.
 The alternate captains serve the same role if the captain is on the bench, injured, or serving a penalty.
 And that's the end of the captain's role according to the NHL rules.
 But the role of a captain, and the alternate captains, goes deeper than the rule book.

 How Is a Hockey Team Captain Chosen?